Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Numerical Experiments with Stationary Arrivals

 First, we generate training data from $\mathcal{M}_5$ with $\lambda=100$ customers per hour, comprising $m=1000$ independent sample paths with parameters $(\alpha,\kappa,\sigma)$ as specified earlier.
 We fit models $\mathcal{M}_1$ through $\mathcal{M}_4$ to this small-system data using the estimation method from Section~\ref{sec:model-estimation}.
 Using the estimated parameters (e.g., $\sigma_G$ for $\mathcal{M}_2$ and $(\kappa,\sigma)$ for $\mathcal{M}_4$), we compute staffing levels under the four models for larger systems with $\lambda=150, 600,$ and $2400$.\footnote{For both basic and refined alpha safety rules, staffing levels are computed using the true model parameters of $\mathcal{M}_5$.
 All safety rules in Table~\ref{tab:5models} use the same $\beta$ value, except that the refined alpha safety rule is computed via Algorithm~\ref{alg:refined-alpha} with tuning parameters $\lambda=100$, $t=24$, $m=100$, and $a_i=20/(i+20)$.} Finally, we generate additional sample paths from our DSPP model with each $\lambda$ as test data to evaluate the performance of different staffing rules.

 Table~\ref{tab:staffing-levels} shows the staffing levels determined by each of these six rules.
 For sufficiently large $\lambda$, the levels increase in the order of $\mathcal{M}_1$ (square-root), $\mathcal{M}_4$ (square-root), $\mathcal{M}_3$ (alpha), $\mathcal{M}_5$ (basic alpha), $\mathcal{M}_5$ (refined alpha), and $\mathcal{M}_2$ (linear).
-For example, when $\lambda=2400$ and $\varepsilon = 0.05$), the staffing levels of these six rules (in the same order) are $433$, $435$, $468$, $504$, $532$, and $564$, respectively.
+For example, when $\lambda=2400$ and $\varepsilon = 0.05$, the staffing levels of these six rules (in the same order) are $433$, $435$, $468$, $504$, $532$, and $564$, respectively.
 This ordering aligns with their theoretical safety levels: $\mathcal{O}(\lambda^{1/2})$ for $\mathcal{M}_1$ and $\mathcal{M}_4$, $\mathcal{O}(\lambda^{(\alpha+1)/2})$ with $\alpha=0.5$ for $\mathcal{M}_3$ and $\mathcal{M}_5$, and $\mathcal{O}(\lambda)$ for $\mathcal{M}_2$.

 The square-root safety rule under $\mathcal{M}_4$ prescribes higher staffing than that under $\mathcal{M}_1$ because it incorporates intensity randomness through a CIR process, while $\mathcal{M}_1$ assumes constant intensity.
 Among the three alpha safety rules, $\mathcal{M}_3$ yields lower levels than both rules under $\mathcal{M}_5$ because its static intensity misspecifies the temporal correlation structure, underestimating overall intensity uncertainty.
 The refined alpha safety rule suggests higher staffing than the basic alpha safety rule because the latter's infinite-server approximation underestimates delay probability in finite-server systems, as explained in Section~\ref{sec:staff_refine}.